Our friend Aaron from Lima tells us all about gay Peru and what it's like growing up in the big Peruvian capital city.

 “A man who rides Peruvian paso horses is referred to as a “chalan” – not to be confused with a “chalon” – that’s Peruvian gay slang for a guy with a huge dick!”…so said our Peruvian buddy, Aaron from Lima!

-We met Aaron during our big trip in Peru who showed us the main sights of Lima, taught us to make Ceviche and Pisco Sour in his mum's kitchen.
+We met Aaron during our big trip in Peru who showed us the main sights of Lima, and taught us to make Ceviche and Pisco Sour in his mum's kitchen.

 Aaron grew up in Lima during the 1980s and 1990s where he lives and works today.
 In this interview, Aaron gives us the lowdown of what gay life is like in Peru and what it's like growing up gay in the big capital, Lima.